Entanglement catalysis for quantum states and noisy channels: Entanglement catalysis for quantum channels

 Recall now that the distillable entanglement is bounded below as follows~\cite{Devetak2005}: $E_\mathrm d (\rho^{AB}) \geq S(\rho^A) - S(\rho^{AB})$.
 Together with Eq.~(\ref{eq:EdM}) we see that a quantum channel can transmit $m$ qubits if the following condition is fulfilled:

 Here, $d$ is the dimension of the Hilbert space on which $\Lambda$ is acting.
-Assuming again that $d=3$, we see that all qutrit channels which are not ``too noisy'' can transmit a qubit as long as
+Assuming again that $d=3$, we see that all qutrit channels which are not ``too noisy'' can transmit a qubit as long as $S(\openone\otimes\Lambda[\ket{\phi_{3}^{+}}\!\bra{\phi_{3}^{+}}])\leq0.58$.
+It is important to note that in this example (and the examples later), for the purpose of simplicity, we regard the pre-processing stage to be Alice preparing a suitable state.
+However, as previously introduced, the pre-processing stage can generally involve an LOCC protocol between Alice and Bob.

 We will now discuss the converse, providing methods to show when a channel cannot send a qubit perfectly.
 As we will see, a channel can transmit a qubit only if it can transmit one unit of entanglement.
 As a quantifier of entanglement we use the squashed entanglement defined as~\cite{Christandl_2004}